 14. Mohawk Undercut

 Another super sexy spiky pixie to channel your inner rock star.
-The central strip is long, spiky, and painted in a pastel coral tinge to contrast sharply against those dark buzzed sides.
-To style your mane, all you need is a little styling product and the magic of your fingers.
+The hair on top and throughout the back is long, spiky, and painted in a pastel coral tinge to contrast sharply against those dark buzzed sides.

 15. Short Platinum Pixie